spankoj/voov-sitebuild/README.md

 # Voov sitebuild

-Exercise to accomplish as part of the hiring process
+The project is an exercise to accomplish as part of the hiring process.

 ## Framework

-The project is built with React library
+The project is built with React library.

 ## CSS